ONLYOFFICE/onlyoffice.github.io/README.md

 Mendeley plugin allows users to create bibliographies in ONLYOFFICE editors using Mendeley service.

-The plugin is pre-installed in ONLYOFFICE Enterprise Edition, Community Edition (Document Server + Community Server), ONLYOFFICE cloud service, and ONLYOFFICE Personal.

-For ONLYOFFICE Integration Edition as well as ONLYOFFICE Document Server integrated with a 3rd-party storage (e.g. ownCloud, Nextcloud, Seafile) manual installation is required.
+The plugin can be installed to Document Server manually.

 ## How to use